-Our Nominating and Governance Committee determines and approves director compensation, including retainers and meeting fees as well as salaries and other compensation for directors who are employees of Tredegar (except for a director who is also our Chief Executive Officer, whose compensation is determined solely by our Executive Compensation Committee).
-Under its charter, our Nominating and Governance Committee may delegate these responsibilities to a subcommittee of the Committee created and approved by our Nominating and Governance Committee.
-In addition, the subcommittee must be composed entirely of independent directors and operate under a written charter.
-In determining and approving director compensation, our Nominating and Governance Committee reviews the compensation structure and levels provided by management.
+Our Nominating and Governance Committee (or the Governance Committee) determines and approves director compensation, including retainers and meeting fees as well as salaries and other compensation for directors who are employees of Tredegar (except for a director who is also our Chief Executive Officer, whose compensation is determined solely by our Executive Compensation Committee).
+Under its charter, our Governance Committee may delegate these responsibilities to a subcommittee of the Committee created and approved by our Governance Committee.
+Any such subcommittee must be composed entirely of independent directors and operate under a written charter.
+Under our Governance Guidelines, the Governance Committee has the authority to retain independent advisors, including compensation consultants.
+For 2007, our Governance Committee did not engage any compensation consultants for purposes of its review and determination of director compensation.
+In determining and approving director compensation for 2007, our Governance Committee reviewed local and national benchmarking data, along with the compensation structure and levels provided by management.

-We paid each member of our Board who was not an employee of Tredegar or any of our subsidiaries \$1,500 for attendance at each Board meeting held in 2006.
-Our Chairman of the Board received an additional \$500 for attendance at each Board meeting during 2006 for which he served in that capacity.
-Each director who is a member of our Audit Committee, Executive Committee (non-employee directors only), Executive Compensation Committee and Nominating and Governance Committee, including the chairperson of each such Committee, received \$1,250 for attendance at each meeting of each Committee on which that director serves.
-We paid any director who participated in a Board or Committee meeting by telephone \$500 for each meeting in 2006, with the exception of any Committee chairperson whom we paid \$750 for telephonic participation.
+During the first two quarters of 2007, we paid each member of our Board who was not an employee of Tredegar or any of our subsidiaries \$1,500 for attendance at each Board meeting.
+Our Chairman of the Board received an additional \$500 for attendance at each Board meeting held during the first two quarters of 2007.
+During the first two quarters of 2007, each director who was a member of our Audit Committee, Executive Committee (non-employee directors only), Executive Compensation Committee and Nominating and Governance Committee, including the chairperson of each such Committee, received \$1,250 for attendance at each meeting held during the first two quarters of 2007 of each Committee on which that director then served.
+We paid any director who participated in a Board or Committee meeting by telephone \$500 for each meeting held during the first two quarters of 2007, with the exception of any Committee chairperson whom we paid \$750 for telephonic participation.

-In addition to individual meeting fees, the non-employee directors and chairpersons of the Committees received the following annual retainers for 2006, payable in equal quarterly installments:
+In addition to individual meeting fees, the non-employee directors and chairpersons of the Committees received the following annual retainers for the first two quarters of 2007, payable in two equal quarterly installments:

-Board of Directors \$ 23,108
+Board of Directors \$ 12,409

-Chairman of the Board of Directors 8,000
+Chairman of the Board of Directors 4,000

-Audit Committee Chairperson 5,000
+Audit Committee Chairperson 2,500

-Executive Compensation Committee Chairperson 2,000
+Executive Compensation Committee Chairperson 1,000

-Nominating and Governance Committee Chairperson 2,000
+Nominating and Governance Committee Chairperson 1,000

-\ Includes quarterly payments of \$4,000 plus 100 shares of Tredegar common stock (aggregate value of equity compensation was \$7,108 in 2006).
+Includes quarterly payments of \$4,000 plus 100 shares of Tredegar common stock (aggregate value of equity compensation, based on the closing price of Tredegar common stock as reported on the New York Stock Exchange composite tape on the respective dates of grants, was \$4,409 for the first two quarters of 2007).